LOCAL COLLEGE ATHLETE UPDATE: McKenna Cavanaugh

 McKenna Cavanaugh (Southern Indiana): The Christian Academy graduate is a sophomore on the women’s track & field team.
-Cavanaugh will compete in a pair of events at the NCAA Division II Indoor National Championships, which run today through Sunday in Birmingham, Ala.
-First, she and three of her teammates will participate in the distance medley relay around 8:45 p.m. tonight.
-Then, Cavanaugh will take part in the 3,000-meter run, which is scheduled to go off at 7 p.m.
-Saturday night.
+Saturday evening, Cavanaugh received second-team All-American honors for her 12th-place finish in the 3,000-meter run at the NCAA Division II Indoor National Championships in Birmingham, Ala.
+She crossed the finish line in 9 minutes, 54.55 seconds.
+Friday night, Cavanaugh earned first-team All-America status after the Screaming Eagles’ distance medley relay team took sixth.
+Cavanaugh and the Eagles are scheduled to open their outdoor season Saturday at the Bearcat Classic in Owensboro, Ky.

 LOCAL COLLEGE ATHLETE UPDATE: McKenna Cavanaugh